-Where the insured is not a registered person, the insurer/takaful operator is entitled to a deemed input tax credit if there is a cash payment made by the insurer/takaful operator on any insured event.
-However, if the insured subsequently becomes a registered person after that payout, the insurer/takaful operator is not required to account for that credit.
-Henceforth, any insured event occurring after the insured becomes a registered person where the insurer makes a cash payout, the insurer is no longer entitled to a deemed input tax credit.
+Where the policyholder is not a registered person, the insurer or takaful operator is entitled to a deemed input tax credit if there is a cash payment made by the insurer or takaful operator on any policyholder event.
+However, if the policyholder subsequently becomes a registered person after that payout, the insurer or takaful operator is not required to account for that credit.
+Henceforth, any policyholder event occurring after the policyholder becomes a registered person where the insurer makes a cash payout, the insurer is no longer entitled to a deemed input tax credit.

-The reference point to determine the insured registration status is at the effective date of the insurance policy.
-Consequently, even if the insured is not a registered person on the effective date but later becomes a registered person, he still does not satisfy condition (b) i.e. not categorised as not a registered person.
-Hence, the insurer needs to ascertain the registration status of the insured at the effective date of the insurance policy.
-The registration status of the insured may be obtained at the GST Portal maintained by the Royal Malaysian Customs.
+The reference point to determine the policyholder registration status is at the effective date of the insurance policy.
+Consequently, even if the policyholder is not a registered person on the effective date but later becomes a registered person, he still does not satisfy condition (b) i.e. not categorised as not a registered person.
+Hence, the insurer needs to ascertain the registration status of the policyholder at the effective date of the insurance policy.
+The registration status of the policyholder may be obtained at the GST Portal maintained by the Royal Malaysian Customs.

-(b) Where cash payment is made pursuant to an insurance policy where the input tax is excluded from any credit such as medical insurance policy or personal accident insurance policy and the insured is a registered person.
+(c) Where cash payment is made pursuant to an insurance policy where the input tax is excluded from any credit such as medical insurance policy or personal accident insurance policy and the policyholder is a registered person.